computer screen with word "security"

 1.

 Depositing Checks from Unknown Sources: Fraudsters frequently ask that people deposit a check into their personal account with a promise that you will keep a portion of the money for your efforts.
 Ask yourself – why would they not use their own accounts for check cashing?
-These checks are often counterfeit and may be returned or are related to illegal activity.
-Upon return, you could lose money from your account or even become unknowingly involved in a crime.

 2.